 Finally, as expected, the proportion of gifted students in the school and district had very large positive effects on students' probabilities of being identified as gifted, controlling for the influence of achievement, demographics, poverty, and the largest school district.
-A 1% increase in the percentage of gifted students in a school increased the likelihood of gifted identification by 13% ($e^{(.0112.286)} - 1 = .13$) and a 1% increase in a district's percentage of identified students increased the likelihood identification by 22% ($e^{(.0120.15)} - 1 = .22$).
+A 1% increase in the percentage of gifted students in a school increased the likelihood of gifted identification by 13%, $e^{(0.01\ 12.286)} - 1 = 0.13$ , and a 1% increase in a district's percentage of identified students increased the likelihood identification by 22%, $e^{(0.01\ 20.15)} - 1 = 0.22$ .

 Comparing Models 2c and 2d, controlling for academic achievement reduced the effect of time to exit on the likelihood of being identified as gifted.
 More notably, though, the effect of time to reclassification predicted the probability of being identified as gifted, even after controlling for academic ability.
-Figure 4 demonstrates this finding, presenting the predicted probabilities of gifted identification for students at, and up to three standard deviations above, the mean level of academic achievement (for students not in the largest district).
-Figure 4 graphs the predicted probabilities of gifted identification for a student in the reference group who: 1) exited EL in less than 1 year; 2) who exited EL in 1-2 years, and 3) who exited EL in 4-5 years and compares those three trajectories to the predicted probability of being identified as gifted for non-EL students with similar demographic characteristics.
+Figure 4 demonstrates this finding, presenting the predicted probabilities of gifted identification for students at, and up to 3 standard deviations above, the mean level of academic achievement (for students not in the largest district).
+Figure 4 graphs the predicted probabilities of gifted identification for a student in the reference group who: (a) exited EL in less than 1 year; (b) who exited EL in 1-2 years; and (c) who exited EL in 4-5 years and compares those three trajectories to the predicted probability of being identified as gifted for non-ELs with similar demographic characteristics.
 Across the achievement continuum (x-axis), students with similar achievement levels who exited from EL programs earlier were more likely to be identified as gifted.
 The probability of being identified as gifted was lower for students who exited EL more slowly, even after controlling for third-grade mathematics and reading achievement.
-Holding time in EL constant, students with higher achievement were more likely to be identified as gifted.
-Further, students three standard deviations above the mean on achievement, who exited EL in less than 2 years, were nearly as likely as non-EL students to be identified as gifted.
+Holding time in